HRM vs HRD: Definitions And Key Differences

 What is HRM or Human Resource Management?

-Functions of HRM
+Functions of HRM Human Resource Management (HRM)

 What is HRD or Human Resource Development?

-Functions of HRD
+Functions of Human Resource Development

 Key differences between HRM and HRD